Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 While it is generally easy to determine when an average dog is in heat, Chihuahua owners may face some extra challenges due to this breed's almost obsessive cleanliness.
 This means that some Chihuahua dog owners may actually miss their Chihuahua's first heat cycle simply because Chihuahuas are fastidiously clean and will lick away any proof of being in heat, explains Caroline Coile, author of The Chihuahua Handbook.

-But when do Chihuahuas go into heat exactly?
 The time they go into heat really varies from one Chihuahua to another.
-Most likely, however, the first heat will occur any time between the age of six and eight months as average.
-There are always exceptions, and a Chihuahua going into heat at five months or at one year old, is not unheard of.
+Most likely, however, the first heat will occur any time between the age of six and eight months on average.
+There are always exceptions, and a Chihuahua going into heat at five months or at one year old is not unheard of.
 However, being a small breed makes Chihuahuas go into heat much earlier when compared to much larger dog breeds.

-This phase lasts anywhere between four and thirteen days.
-The bloody discharge observed in the previous stage will fade out and be replaced by a pink or straw colored discharge.
-During this phase, your Chihuahua is officially in ''standing heat'' which means she will stand still with the tail pulled to the side, allowing the male to mount.
+This phase lasts anywhere between four to 13 days.
+The bloody discharge observed in the previous stage will fade out and be replaced by a pink or straw-colored discharge.
+During this phase, your Chihuahua is officially in ''standing heat,'' which means she will stand still with the tail pulled to the side, allowing the male to mount.
 This is the phase when she is at the peak of her fertility.

-Also known as metestrus, this phase basically concludes the active part of heat cycle and lasts from 60 to 90 days.
-Your Chihuahua will no longer be interested in males, even tough some males may initially still stick around.
+Also known as metestrus, this phase basically concludes the active part of the heat cycle and lasts from 60–90 days.
+Your Chihuahua will no longer be interested in males, even though some males may initially still stick around.
 If your Chihuahua is pregnant, this phase lasts until the birth of puppies, 63 days or so later.
-If your Chihuahua is not pregnant, diestrus may last two to three months, and during this time dogs may experience a false pregnancy.
+If your Chihuahua is not pregnant, diestrus may last two to three months, and during this time, dogs may experience a false pregnancy.

 Anestrus is simply the phase during which the reproductive organs get to rest.
 It typically lasts between two and three months.
 While this sounds much like an inactive quiet time, in reality, your Chihuahua's pituitary glands and ovaries are getting ready for the next proestrus phase, several months ahead.
-Consider that Chihuahuas go in heat once every five to eight months generally, so this means your Chihuahua may likely go in heat twice a year.
+Consider that Chihuahuas generally go in heat once every five to eight months, so this means your Chihuahua will most likely go in heat twice a year.

 Learning when Chihuahuas go into heat is fundamental for any average dog owner or prospective breeder.
 If you are a dog owner, you must secure your Chihuahua and keep her safely away from intact males.
 If you are planning on breeding your Chihuahua, you must determine the best time to breed in order to heighten the chances of pregnancy.
-However, it is imperative to see first if you have what it takes to be a reputable Chihuahua breeder after reading the important considerations pertaining breeding Chihuahuas.
+However, it is imperative to research and learn to be a reputable Chihuahua breeder after reading the important considerations pertaining to breeding Chihuahuas.

 If all the above sounds like too much work, consider spaying your Chihuahua.
-Spaying is behaviorally and medically beneficial for your dog in many ways and will solve once and for all, the problem of preventing unwanted puppies, reducing the enormous burden of the pet over population problem.
+Spaying is behaviorally and medically beneficial for your dog in many ways and will solve the problem of unwanted puppies, reducing the enormous burden of pet overpopulation.
 The ASPCA claims that millions of healthy dogs and cats are put to death each year in the United States just because there are not enough homes for them.

 In natural breedings, male dogs simply know when the right time is, and females will stand for them.
 Generally, this happens between the 8th and the 15th day of heat counting from the day your Chihuahua started bleeding, explains veterinarian Margareth V. Root Kustritz with the University of Minnesota.
-There are really no guarantees that mating in these days will result in puppies, however, breeders have found that allowing breeding every other day starting from the 7th day of heat up until the female allows it, heightens the chances of success.
+There are really no guarantees that mating on these days will result in puppies.
+However, breeders have found that allowing breeding every other day starting from the 7th day of heat up until the female allows it to heighten the chances of success.

 If you are artificially inseminating and need to figure out the most fertile days, your veterinarian may help by assessing cells collected from a vaginal swab or by measuring the levels of progesterone in the blood.
 Ideally, the artificial insemination should be performed twice, two and four days after ovulation, further explains Margareth V. Root Kustritz.